cloudify-cosmo/docs.getcloudify.org/content/manager/insights-widget.md

 ### Cloudify Insights Installation Overview

-Cloudify Insights as a service or on-premises requires an additional subscription model.
+Cloudify Insights as a service or on-premises is not included in the Cloudify Manager installation and requires an additional subscription.
 Contact Cloudify Support for more information.
 You can use these steps to evaluate the service as an add-on to a running Cloudify manager:

 * Make sure you have a manager up and running and a Cloudify CLI connected to it.
 * Make sure that the cfyuser has sudo privileges on the manager VM before you install the Insights blueprint.